 However, if you can look past the story and just ‘enjoy the theatrical experience’, Harry Potter and the Cursed Child is astounding.
 As well as impressive illusions for some of the major magical moments – like taking polyjuice potion and entering The Ministry – amazing attention to detail was put into maintaining the aura of the magical world throughout the entire show.
 The extras / stage-hands were the true heroes to me, because of the effort put into ‘vanishing’ and ‘leviosa-ing’ props into place, ensuring the spell wasn’t even broken during set changes.

-So, if you’re looking to get swept away into a magical world, then turn on those push-notifications and try to nab a ticket!
+If you’re looking to get swept away into a magical world, then turn on those push-notifications and try to nab a ticket!
 But if you’re looking for story, save yourself the trip.

 I will also give The Cursed Child credit in that I was in tears by the end – although that’s not hard to do, ask my enduring boyfriend.
 They handled the last scene incredibly well, with a level of emotional involvement I found lacking elsewhere in the play.
 However, without giving anything away (if you’ve avoided spoilers for this long, kudos!), it does handle content from the original series, so the emotions may also have been inferred from there.

 In terms of logistics, we saw both parts in one day, which was a long day at the theatre, but I think breaking the halves across multiple days would have ruined it by pulling us out of the magical world they created.
 Plus, the main interval was at least long enough for us to get out and have some (oddly-timed) dinner and daylight.